MTR: Limits on oversized luggage

 The corporation has limits on the size of items allowed on trains.
 The MTR system is facing pressure from increasing numbers of parallel traders who carry oversized baggage onto trains for resale in China.
-The corporation has been criticised for allowing parallel traders to board trains with massive bags, causing undue congestion and inconvenience to residents of the North District.
+The corporation has been criticized for allowing parallel traders to board trains with massive bags, causing undue congestion and inconvenience to residents of the North District.

 Furthermore, the corporation accused of double standards in enforcement when images of cross-border smugglers pushing overladen trollies appeared on social network sites on a regular basis, whilst local students carrying large musical instruments were reported to have been stopped and issued with written warnings.
 Leading musicians joined in the criticism of MTR's stance on large instruments; some citizens invited players of cellos and other large instruments to congregate on 3 October 2015 with their equipment at Tai Wai station, where the majority of these instances occurred.

 Following the public uproar, MTR issued a press release in the early hours acknowledging discontent and announcing a one-month review of the policy on oversized items to see whether there was room for fine-tuning that would not compromise on passenger safety.
 The corporation said that staff would continue executing existing policy until any revisions are made.

 October 2018 disruption

 On 16 October 2018, four MTR lines suffered delays simultaneously, an unprecedented disruption to railway services.
-MTR stated that initial investigations showed that the problems were related to the computers that control the signalling system, and an in-depth investigation would be carried out.
+MTR stated that initial investigations showed that the problems were related to the computers that control the signaling system, and an in-depth investigation would be carried out.